 “One way of offsetting this extra outlay and ensuring you can provide furnished homes – which will, in turn, earn you more rent – is to reduce your admin costs by using the best partners or suppliers,” says the CEO of RentalStep, a PropTech platform.

 Reducing your admin costs by digitising tenancy agreements and utilising landlord software to streamline essential processes should save you money.
 You can then spend the money you save on furnishings for your properties.

-There is little point in splashing out on brand-new furniture from Ikea unless you are hoping to attract a better class of tenant.
-Instead, look for decent quality second-hand furniture.
+If you don’t want to splash out on new IKEA furniture, instead look for decent quality second-hand furniture.
 Most towns and cities have outlets that sell used furniture.
 You can also pick up used items on eBay and Gumtree, but in the case of sofas and chairs, make sure they are fire rated.
 The only things you should buy new are the beds.
 Be prepared to replace mattresses at the end of a tenancy, unless the mattress is spotless.